-Be a leader...be a Site Captain for a local river or beach cleanup event
+Be a leader...be a Site Captain for a local cleanup event

-1. Pick any stream, beach or river in your neighborhood or nearby park that needs a cleanup.
+1. Pick any stream, beach, river, park or area in your neighborhood that needs a cleanup.

 |SAFETY FIRST!
 Click here for safety information.|

 What to do with dead animals: